The symptoms of Kawasaki disease usually develop in 3 phases over a 6-week period.

 The inside of your child's mouth and throat may also be inflamed.

-Their tongue may be red, swollen and covered in small lumps, also known as "strawberry tongue".
+Their tongue may be red, swollen and covered in small lumps.
+This is known as "strawberry tongue".

 Swollen lymph glands